 A Sugar Coma

-I will stop there with the synopsis for "Once in a Lifetime" but for any one who has watched a Danielle Steel movie will have guessed that this is only the part of story.
+I will stop there with the synopsis for "Once in a Lifetime" but for any one who has watched a Danielle Steel movie before will have guessed that this is only the first part of story.
 In fact that only really covers the first 20 - 30 minutes of "Once in a Lifetime" which means there is another hour after that for things to become even more complicated and to be honest contrived.
 And as you would expect during those 60 minutes there is romance, emotion, conflicted feelings and a good chunk of melodrama.
-Basically "Once in a Lifetime" delivers everything you expect from a Danielle Steel movie and for fans of these movies adapted from her novels it will entertain.
+Basically "Once in a Lifetime" delivers everything you would expect from a Danielle Steel movie and for fans of these movies adapted from her novels it will entertain.

 There isn't a lot else to say although Lindsay Wagner is solid in the lead role as Daphne and works well with Barry Bostwick who delivers a kind and caring performance as Dr. Dane.
 Plus there is Amy Aquino who adds just the right amount of energy as Daphne's best friend Barbara.